PremHcl/ts-app-builder/root/README.md

 On subsequent installs, the script will write to this same page/app.
 Remove the pageOid and panelOid lines to install in a new place.
 CAUTION:  Currently, error checking is not enabled, so it will fail silently.

+##### grunt watch

+Run this to watch files (js and css).
+When a file is saved, the task will automatically build and deploy as shown in the deploy section above.